davegwilt/heroku-buildpack-python/Readme.md

 You can also add it to upcoming builds of an existing application:

     $ heroku config:add BUILDPACK_URL=git://github.com/norbert/heroku-buildpack-python.git#numpy

-The buildpack will detect your app as Python if it has the file `requirements.txt` in the root.

 The NumPy step is triggered if your `requirements.txt` file contains `numpy`, which installs a built distribution of `numpy==1.7.1` and `scipy==0.12.0`.